 With a catalogue of over a hundred edible plants and ingredients, the app is a tool that helps you navigate nature and all it has to offer by showing you what’s in season, how to harvest sustainably, and recipe ideas for learning to cook with what’s around you.
 In addition to the app, VILD MAD initiatives also comprise of a curriculum for Danish schools and foraging workshops offered by fifty rangers (“naturvejledere”) across Denmark.

-VILD MAD is a unique collaboration between MAD and several Danish partners, Byhøst, Naturvejlederforeningen, Friluftsrådet, and Supertusch, with the generous support of Nordea-fonden.
+VILD MAD is a unique collaboration between MAD and several Danish partners: Byhøst, Friluftsrådet, Naturvejlederforeningen, and with the generous support of Nordea-fonden.

-MAD’s ambition is that VILD MAD will serve as a model in Denmark.
+MAD’s ambition is that VILD MAD will serve as a global model from Denmark.
 We hope that our project can be an inspiration for others to do the same in different countries and cultures.